-Local observers should ask about the typical classroom schedule prior to the observation to ensure that both structured and unstructured times of the day can be observed.
+Local observers should ask about the typical classroom schedule prior to the observation to ensure that both structured and unstructured times of the day can be observed, and to ensure that the local observation occurs on a typical day.

 Activities, transitions, and routines, including snacks and meals, in the morning or afternoon may be observed (mornings are typically preferred).